 By Silver Kayondo…

-Mr Kayondo is a lawyer based in Pretoria, South Africa.
+Mr Kayondo is a legal consultant in International Finance and Investment systems based in Pretoria, South Africa.

-This piece was first published by the daily Monitor
+This article was first Published in the Daily Monitor Newspaper